 It is the policy of Colchester Borough Council to consult with all employees over health and safety matters.
-We will provide all new employees with a copy of this Health and Safety Policy during their induction and publish it on the staff intranet known as 'COLIN'.
+We will provide all new employees with a copy of this Health and Safety Policy during their induction and publish it on the staff intranet known as 'The Hub'.

 There is a health and safety committee within the Council which sits on a quarterly basis and is attended by staff and union representatives.
 Information is then disseminated to staff through the Designated Officers for Health and Safety.
-In addition, committee minutes are published online.
+In addition, committee minutes are published on The Hub.